charlesfranciscodev/csgames-bell-2018/README.md

 ```
 200 | when the asset is valid

-400 | when the media id or licensing window is invalid
+400 | when the media id, licensing window or profiles are invalid

 ---